gxf1212/notes/MD/FYP-notes.md

 then just click, click...and download all files

-focus on `ligandrm.pdb/psf`, which can be put into a merging .tcl, as **an alternative way of AutoPSF** in generating files for ligand (other tools for protein, etc?).
+focus on `ligandrm.pdb/psf`, which can be put into a merge.tcl, as **an alternative way of AutoPSF** in generating files for ligand (other tools for protein, etc?).
 Carefully choose the force field!

 > my experience
 >